solomon9892/playground/README.md

 I would be very happy if i get chance to be a "Software Engineer", also passionate in learning new things.
 Im afraid that I may not get the job because of my weakness below:

-   *QUALIFICATION NOT MET (DIPLOMA IN COMPUTER ENGINEERING, WITH CGPA 2.79) *NOT AN ADDMATHS/ENGINEERING MATHS PRO
+   -QUALIFICATION NOT MET (DIPLOMA IN COMPUTER ENGINEERING, WITH CGPA 2.79)

+   -NOT AN ADDMATHS/ENGINEERING MATHS PRO

-   *MAY NOT ABLE TO PROVIDE SOLUTIONS FOR CRITICAL PROBLEMS
+   -MAY NOT ABLE TO PROVIDE SOLUTIONS FOR CRITICAL PROBLEMS

 If my weakness doesn't matter, then you may call me for an interview, if I never meet the requirements then Im sorry, we are both unlucky.
 Thank You for your time.